MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 ## <a name="deleteemptyrowsfromdatatableaction"></a> Delete empty rows from data table

-Deletes the rows of the data table that have all of their cells empty
+Deletes the rows of the data table that have all of their cells empty.

 ### Input parameters